TokenEngineeringCommunity/website/docs/academy-welcome.md

 We invite partner projects to collaborate with researchers in the group, offer bounties, and contribute to #OpenScience in the DeFi space.
 [Let us know about your project](https://forms.gle/XU43NAJ8oza4r2yf9) and and we’ll get back to you.

+## Ecosystem Value Flows

+This course picks up where "[Business Model Generation](https://en.wikipedia.org/wiki/Business_Model_Canvas#cite_note-Osterwalder2010-3)" ends.
+The first phase in Token Model Generation consists of analyzing and specifying the value network of organizations and individuals to be tokenized.
+We'll start with canvases familiar to business and product architects, with adaptations to help us focus on value flows and motivations as inputs for incentive [mechanism design](https://en.wikipedia.org/wiki/Mechanism_design).
+We'll train to consciously take the macro and micro perspective, and will apply various methods for visualization and specification.
+Finally, the value network description will be carried out in [value flow](https://systemic2016.wordpress.com/system-dynamics-stock-and-flow-modelling/) diagrams.

+Course Structure:
+Module 1: Ecosystem Purpose & Members
+Module 2: Incentives
+Module 3: Games for Token Economy Co-Creation
+Module 4: Value Flows
+Module 5: Governance

+With this output, you will be ready for the next phases of the Token Model Generation: applying existing cryptoeconomic patterns, adaptations, and new mechanisms.

+**Start date:** Thursday, May 6, 2021
+**End date:** Friday, May 28, 2021
+**Time investment:** 15-20 hours per week, according to to self-defined learning goals and modules selected

+**Fees:**
+**Teams:** 560 USD/DAI (come with up to 3 team members, work on your own project case)
+**Individuals:** 280 USD/DAI (join a team, work on a 3rd party case)
+Scholarships available, see application form

+**Registration:**
+The number of participants for this course is limited.
+Please apply via this [application form](https://forms.gle/3MSSkkDA21ZaKNUr8).
+**Application Deadline: Thursday, April 15, 2021 at 6:00 pm CEST**

+**Format:** live sessions, online content and individual feedback rounds

 ## Introduction to Token Engineering